cowprotocol/cow-sdk/README.md

 * Convenient method to facilitate signing orders (i.e `cowSdk.signOrder`)

+> For a quick snippet with the full process on posting an order see the [Post an Order Example](./docs/sign-example.ts)

 ## CoW API
 The SDK provides access to the CoW API.
 The CoW API allows you:
 - Post orders